 Accounting Cost-Volume-Profit Analysis

 3.2.
-Contribution margin technique in cost-volume-profit analysis and break-even point
+Contribution margin technique in CVP analysis and break-even point

-After we learned what contribution margin and contribution margin ratio are we can use them in the CVP analysis to calculate break-even point for our Friends Corporation example.
+Now that we know what contribution margin and contribution margin ratio are we can use them in CVP analysis to calculate the break-even point for our Friends Company example.
 Recall that break-even is a situation when profits equal zero.
-This means that contribution in this case equals fixed costs only because:
+This means that contribution in this case equals fixed costs only:

 Contribution = Fixed Costs + Profits = Fixed Costs + 0 = Fixed Costs

-To calculate the break-even points in units, we can use the following formula:
+To calculate the break-even point in units, we can use the following formula:

 Break-even Sales in Units =